namyarxam/LAICFantasyFootball/README.md

 ___

 ### 2. Jkauff in Ya Mauff (144.2 pts)
 Jordan's team Jkauff'd all over my team, and was second highest scorer, barely losing due to the Giants not being able to put up even 3 points.
-To top it off, Aaron Rodgers went down with a likely season ending injury after only a few plays.
+To top it off, Aaron Rodgers went down with a season ending injury after only a few plays.
 You'll always have this to remember Rodgers by:
 ![alt text](https://a.espncdn.com/combiner/i?img=%2Fmedia%2Fmotion%2Ffastclipper%2F2023%2F0911%2Fevc_NFL_20230911_no_event_name_8405d777_5bf8_429d_ad84_32a0fcaab5ad_4821%2Fevc_NFL_20230911_no_event_name_8405d777_5bf8_429d_ad84_32a0fcaab5ad_4821.jpg)

 On the bright side, future Jet Jordan Love looked great on Sunday.
 Just gotta wait another 15 years for him.